ferreirafabio80/gfa/README.md

-# BayesianCCA
+# GFA

-Python implementation of mixture of PCA and CCA.
+- Python implementation of mixture of PCA and CCA.